IBM AIX: IBM PS/2 series

 AIX PS/2 (also known as AIX/386) was developed by Locus Computing Corporation under contract to IBM.
-AIX PS/2, first released in October 1988, ran on IBM PS/2 personal computers with Intel 386 and compatible processors.
+AIX PS/2, first released in October 1988, runs on IBM PS/2 personal computers with Intel 386 and compatible processors.

-The product was announced in September 1988 with a baseline tag price of $595, although some utilities like uucp were included in a separate Extension package priced at $250. nroff and troff for AIX were also sold separately in a Text Formatting System package priced at $200.
+The product was announced in September 1988 with a baseline tag price of $595, although some utilities, such as UUCP, were included in a separate Extension package priced at $250. nroff and troff for AIX were also sold separately in a Text Formatting System package priced at $200.
 The TCP/IP stack for AIX PS/2 retailed for another $300.
-The X Window System package was priced at $195, and featured a graphical environment called the AIXwindows Desktop, based on IXI's X.desktop.
+The X Window System package was priced at $195, and has a graphical environment called the AIXwindows Desktop, based on IXI's X.desktop.
 The C and FORTRAN compilers each had a price tag of $275.
-Locus also made available their DOS Merge virtual machine environment for AIX, which could run MS DOS 3.3 applications inside AIX; DOS Merge was sold separately for another $250.
+Locus also made available their DOS Merge virtual machine environment for AIX, which can run MS DOS 3.3 applications inside AIX; DOS Merge was sold separately for another $250.
 IBM also offered a $150 AIX PS/2 DOS Server Program, which provided file server and print server services for client computers running PC DOS 3.3.

 The last version of PS/2 AIX is 1.3.
 It was released in 1992 and announced to add support for non-IBM (non-microchannel) computers as well.
 Support for PS/2 AIX ended in March 1995.

 IBM mainframes

-In 1988, IBM announced AIX/370, also developed by Locus Computing.
-AIX/370 was IBM's fourth attempt to offer Unix-like functionality for their mainframe line, specifically the System/370 (the prior versions were a TSS/370-based Unix system developed jointly with AT&T c.1980, a VM/370-based system named VM/IX developed jointly with Interactive Systems Corporation c.1984, and a VM/370-based version of TSS/370 named IX/370 which was upgraded to be compatible with Unix System V).
+In 1988, IBM announced AIX/370, also developed by Locus.
+AIX/370 was IBM's fourth attempt to offer Unix-like functionality for their mainframe line, specifically the System/370 (the prior versions were a TSS/370-based Unix system developed jointly with AT&T c.1980, a VM/370-based system named VM/IX developed jointly with ISC c.1984, and a VM/370-based version of TSS/370 named IX/370 which was upgraded to be compatible with UNIX System V).
 AIX/370 was released in 1990 with functional equivalence to System V Release 2 and 4.3BSD as well as IBM enhancements.
-With the introduction of the ESA/390 architecture, AIX/370 was replaced by AIX/ESA in 1991, which was based on OSF/1, and also ran on the System/390 platform.
-This development effort was made partly to allow IBM to compete with Amdahl UTS.
-Unlike AIX/370, AIX/ESA ran both natively as the host operating system, and as a guest under VM.
+With the introduction of the ESA/390 architecture, AIX/370 was replaced by AIX/ESA in 1991 based on OSF/1, and also runs on the System/390 platform.
+Unlike AIX/370, AIX/ESA runs both natively as the host operating system, and as a guest under VM.
 AIX/ESA, while technically advanced, had little commercial success, partially because UNIX functionality was added as an option to the existing mainframe operating system, MVS, as MVS/ESA SP Version 4 Release 3 OpenEdition in 1994, and continued as an integral part of MVS/ESA SP Version 5, OS/390 and z/OS, with the name eventually changing from OpenEdition to Unix System Services.
 IBM also provided OpenEdition in VM/ESA Version 2 through z/VM.